josh-jacobson/lambda-lecture-notes/3-1-advanced-react/2-the-react-lifecycle.md

 ## Common lifecycle methods
 **`componentDidMount`, `componentDidUpdate` and `componentWillUnmount`**

-Together, these three lifecycle methods are roughly equivalent to the `useEffect()` hook.
+Together, these three lifecycle methods are equivalent to the `useEffect()` hook.
+Let's look at them in detail:

 ### `componentDidMount`
 invoked after React inserts the component into the DOM.
 Used to set a component’s state post-render